 Imaishi explained:

-We couldn't do something like Kill la Kill anymore.
-I feel this with every project, but this time it was especially true.
+We couldn't do something like Kill la Kill again.
+I feel that way about every project, but this time it was especially true.
 It was something we could only create at that time.
-It wasn't meticulously planned - well, it was more calculated than during the production of Gurren Lagann, but even so, the studio at that time didn't have the capacity to match what the project was trying to achieve.
+It wasn't meticulously planned—well, it was more calculated than during the production of Gurren Lagann, but even so, the studio at that time didn't have the capacity to deliver on what the project was trying to achieve.

 Hiroyuki Imaishi

-The anime “Kill la Kill” was a milestone in the studio’s history and in Imaishi’s career.
-Released in 2013, the anime quickly became a global hit, known for its vibrant animation, charismatic characters, and bold storytelling.
+The anime "Kill la Kill" was a landmark in the studio's history and in Imaishi's career.
+Released in 2013, the series quickly became a global success, known for its vibrant animation, charismatic characters, and bold storytelling.
 However, the unique circumstances of that period are difficult to replicate.

-Imaishi's statement highlights the evolution of Estúdio Trigger and its constant search for innovation.
-Although anime has left an indelible mark, the studio continues to explore new horizons, adapting to changes in the industry and new audience expectations.
+Imaishi's statement highlights Studio Trigger's evolution and its constant pursuit of innovation.
+While anime has left an indelible mark, the studio continues to explore new horizons, adapting to industry changes and changing audience expectations.

-Fans of the anime “Kill la Kill” may miss the style and intensity that the anime brought, but it's exciting to think about the new creations and directions that Studio Trigger still has to offer.
+Fans of the anime "Kill la Kill" may miss the style and intensity it brought, but it's exciting to think about the new creations and directions Studio Trigger still has in store.
 After all, the essence of creativity lies in its ability to continually reinvent itself.

 Finally, the series was Studio Trigger's first original production, directed by Hiroyuki Imaishi and written by the brilliant Kazuki Nakashima.
-This dynamic duo has previously collaborated with Tengen Toppa Gurren-Lagann.
-The series made its debut in Japan on October 3, 2013 and was broadcast until March 27, 2014, delighting fans around the world.
+This dynamic duo had previously collaborated on Tengen Toppa Gurren-Lagann.
+The series premiered in Japan on October 3, 2013, and aired until March 27, 2014, delighting fans around the world.

 Follow the news and stay up to date with future productions from Estúdio Trigger here at AnimeNew !